GreenSaladLeaf/Bike-Share/README.md

         WHEN station_id = 'ka1503000074' THEN 'museum of science and industry' WHEN station_id = 'ta1305000030' THEN 'wells st & randolph st'
         WHEN station_id = 'ta1309000042' THEN 'lincoln ave & melrose st'
+        WHEN station_id = '647' THEN 'racine ave & 57th st'
         ELSE station_name
     END AS station_name

 FROM station_data
-ORDER BY station_id
+WHERE station_name IS NOT NULL and station_id IS NOT NULL ORDER BY station_id
 ```
 export it to `bike-share-case-study-430704.Bike_share.mapping_station`
 Once the mapping table (station_name_mapping) is ready, rewrite the query to join it and apply the standardized names for the whole table.